 I do not see the menubar icon after installing the server software

-How do I install a license file to the Mac client?
+How do I apply a license file to the Windows client?

-Installing a license file is only needed when you are upgrading the Mac trial version from our website to a full version.
+Applying a license file is only needed when you are upgrading the Windows trial version from our website to a full version.

 If you need a new copy of the license file emailed to you please contact us at firstname.lastname@example.org with your request.